equinor/radix-api/README.md

 1. Make sure that the `kubernetes.go` in utils is not changed before you build
 2. Update version in header of swagger version in `main.go` so that you can see that the version in the environment corresponds with what you wanted
 3. Execute `make docker-build`
-4. Execute `docker images` to see the imagetag of the last build
+4. Execute `draft up` to install to dev environment of radix-api
-5. Execute `az acr login --name radixdev`
-6. Execute `docker push radixdev.azurecr.io/radix-api:<imagetag>` to push the image created in step 3
-7. Execute `kubectl edit deploy server -n radix-api-qa`
-8. Edit the image name from `radix-api-server` to `radix-api` and tag from `latest` to `<imagetag>`
-9. Save and close
-10. Wait for pods to start
+5. Wait for pods to start
-11. Go to https://server-radix-api-qa.<cluster name>.dev.radix.equinor.com/swaggerui/ to see if the version in the swagger corresponds with the version you set in the header
+6. Go to https://server-radix-api-dev.<cluster name>.dev.radix.equinor.com/swaggerui/ to see if the version in the swagger corresponds with the version you set in the header